 Sunita Sah is an Assistant Professor of Strategy, Economics, Ethics & Public Policy at Georgetown University and a Research Fellow at the Ethics Center of Harvard University.
-She holds a PhD in Organizational Behavior from Carnegie Mellon University, an MBA from London Business School, an MB ChB (UK equivalent to the US MD) in Medicine and Surgery, and a BSc in Psychology from the University of Edinburgh.
+She holds a PhD in Organizational Behavior from Carnegie Mellon University, an MBA (with Distinction) from London Business School, an MB ChB (UK equivalent to the US MD) in Medicine and Surgery, and a BSc (Hons) in Psychology from the University of Edinburgh.

-Sunita’s research focus is on organizational corruption, transparency, improving decisions, influence and advice – in particular how professionals or leaders who give advice alter their behavior as a result of conflicts of interest and disclosure policies.
+Sunita’s research focus is on institutional corruption, bias, transparency, improving decisions, influence and advice – in particular how professionals who give advice alter their behavior as a result of conflicts of interest and disclosure policies.
 Sunita incorporates organizational behavior, psychology, and behavioral economics theory to study different aspects of giving, and reacting to, biased or over-confident advice.
-Her work has been published in the Journal of Personality and Social Psychology, Academy of Management Proceedings, Journal of the American Medical Association, American Economic Review, Organizational Behavior and Human Decision Processes, and Psychological Science.
+Her work has been published in top academic journals including the Journal of Personality and Social Psychology, Academy of Management Proceedings, Journal of the American Medical Association, American Economic Review, Organizational Behavior and Human Decision Processes, and Psychological Science.
 Sunita's work has been featured on The BBC, National Public Radio, Financial Times, Forbes, The Wall Street Journal, The Washington Post, Bloomberg BusinessWeek, Boston Globe as well as other international outlets.